sebk69/small-orm-doc/README.md

 You can read description of small-orm project bellow, or direct access [Documentation](Documentation/table-of-content.md)

+# Migrated

+This lib has been migrated to [framagit](https://framagit.org/small) project.

+Future commits will be done on framagit.

+This repository will be removed in few month.

 ## What is small-orm ?

 As small-orm is an ecosystem of packages serving a simple but efficient ORM for php developers.